-As described in Section 1.3c, during Phase II, the PREPA Project Committee will review and evaluate each proposal in accordance with the selection criteria.
+During Phase II, the PREPA ProjectEvaluation Committee will review and evaluate each proposal in accordance with the selection criteria.
 The Project Committee may select one or more proposals to advance to Phase III.
-For the Procurement Plan, it is anticipated that the Project Committee will select more than one proponent.
+For the Procurement Plan, it is anticipated that the ProjectEvaluation Committee will likely select more than one proponentProponent.
 Phase II will be divided into a qualitative evaluation and a pricing evaluation.
-PREPA will assign weights for each of the price-related and qualitative criteria.
+PREPA The Evaluation Committee will assign weights for each of the price-related and qualitative criteria.
+The Evaluation Committee may select one or more proposals to advance to Phase III.

 - a.
 (Phase II Qualitative Evaluation) PREPA's Project Committee will perform the initial screening and shortlisting of proposals in Phase II according to a qualitative evaluation.
-The evaluation will consist of the following steps: - i.
-Verify that the Proponent has provided all information listed in the Proposal Completeness Checklist. - ii.
-Organize the proposals into groups according to (a) the proposed technology, and (b) groups that will allow for distributed generation benefits to be recognized, for resiliency and for avoided T&D System cost assessment purposes. - iii.
-Review the information supplied by the Proponent in the proposal data forms. - iv.
-Assure compliance with the MTRs applicable to the proposed technology, as well as the suitability, feasibility and cost of the proposed interconnect. - v.
-Develop an initial qualitative score according to the information supplied by the Proponent for the proposed technology.
+The evaluation will consist of the following steps - a.
+(Phase II Qualitative Evaluation) In connection with its qualitative evaluation, the Relevant Authority will conduct Feasibility Studies and independently model interconnection and system upgrade costs, where possible analyzing clusters of potential projects, based on an initial selection of RFP responses that the Relevant Authority ranks high on its list of projects eligible for contracting.
+In addition, the Relevant Authority will evaluate the extent to which multiple projects have proposed or can be made to share the same interconnection facility, if reasonable and applicable for any given set of proposals.
+The Relevant Authority shall give priority to those proposals that provide resource installations at or technically close to the indicated priority locations.
+The Relevant Authority will evaluate the impact of each proposals will require additional network upgrades.
+The Proponents' proposal should include the Proponent's Estimated Interconnection Costs.
+The Relevant Authority's review will include: - i.
+Verify verification that thea Proponent has provided all information listed in the Proposal Completeness Checklist-: - ii.
+Organize organization of the proposals into groups according to (a1) the proposed technology, and (b2) groups that will allow for distributed generation benefits to be recognized, for resiliency and for avoided T&D System cost assessment purposes. - iii.
+Reviewa review of the information supplied by the Proponent in the RFP proposal data forms-: - iv.
+Assure compliance with the MTRs applicable to development of a qualitative score according to the information supplied by each Proponent for the proposed type of Energy Resource and technology, as well as the suitability, feasibility and cost of the proposed interconnect.based on the qualitative evaluation criteria specified below;

+- v.
+Developcalculation of an initial qualitative score according to the information supplied by the Proponent for the proposed technology.
 The qualitative score will be based on technical viability, development status, developer experience, and financing plan and qualifications.
-PREPA will prefer projects with faster installation timelines, and those with better technical locations for interconnection purposes. - vi.
-Determine the composite Phase II score from the weighted qualitative score - vii.
-Develop a list of preferred proposals from the highest scoring proposals within each technology category
+PREPAThe Evaluation Committee will prefer projects with faster installation timelines, and those with better technical locations for interconnection purposes. - vi.
+Determine calculation of the composite Phase II score from the weighted qualitative score; and - vii.
+Develop development of a list of preferred proposals from the highest scoring proposals within each technology category.